 Adult Audiology Services

-The Adult Cochlear Implant Program at the University of North Carolina at Chapel Hill represents a close partnership among professionals from the UNC School of Medicine and UNC Hospitals, including surgeons and scientists from the Department of Otolaryngology, and UNC Hospitals audiologists.
+The Adult Cochlear Implant Program at the University of North Carolina at Chapel Hill represents a close partnership among professionals from the UNC School of Medicine and UNC Medical Center, including surgeons and scientists from the Department of Otolaryngology, and UNC Medical Center audiologists.
 The UNC Implant Program is the largest and most prestigious cochlear implant center in North Carolina and is well recognized across the country.

 The adult program actively serves patients 18 years of age and older who are likely to benefit from implantable technology.
 There are no upper age limits to cochlear implantation.
 In fact about one third of our patients are above the age of 65 years.

 The Adult Cochlear implant audiologists are able to take care of patients with all three major cochlear implant devices.
 UNC School of Medicine cochlear implant research audiologists are on site with the clinical audiologists so patients have access to many study opportunities as well as the potential to get the newest devices before they are released to the general market by participating in clinical trial studies.

 For more information on the UNC Adult Cochlear Implant Program, please visit the School of Medicine Adult Cochlear Implant Program page.

 If an audiological evaluation together with an Ear Nose and Throat Specialist determine that a hearing loss is not medically or surgically treatable, then hearing aids are one option for management.
 Today’s hearing aids are vastly improved when compared to those available just a few years ago.
 Fitting techniques have also improved.
 Such technological advances assist the audiologist in selecting and fitting the device so that it most closely meets an individual user’s needs.